annemariepeek/annemariepeek/README.md

 # 💫 About Me:
-Senior Computer Science student at the University of Maryland. <br>Motivated to help close the gender gap in STEM
+Software Engineer. <br>Motivated to help close the gender gap in STEM

 ## 🌐 Socials: